-As is shown in Figure 3, it seems that the temperature had no influence on the biostimulant activity in the microalgal extracts since only a slight decrease was observed in the GI when the biomass was maintained at 90°C for 30 min - a temperature far higher than any reached in our experiments.
+As Fig. 3 shows, the temperature does not seem to have an influence on the biostimulant activity in the microalgal extracts since only a slight decrease was observed in the GI when the biomass was maintained at 90 °C for 30 min - a temperature far higher than any reached in our experiments.

 3.1.1.2.
-Quantification of salicylic acid and total phenols
+Quantification of salicylic acid and total phenols.
+Previous studies have demonstrated that certain microalgal extracts enhance the growth of agricultural crops; this has been attributed to the presence of plant-growth regulators in the microalgal biomass such as gibberellins, cytokinins and auxins, as well as micro and macro nutrients, which have been widely reported as playing an important role in plant development ([30]; Shaaban et al., 2001).
+However, several authors have reported an inhibitory effect on seed growth when certain biomolecules are present, or when they are present in the extracts at certain concentrations.
+This is the case with Niemann and Dörffling [19] and Charles and Hemingway (1965), who established that the cause of this growth inhibition may be because certain biomolecules, such as abscisic acid, form inhibitory complexes with lunularic or salicylic acid, among others.
+Likewise, Davies (2006) and Tarakhovskaya et al. [30] reported that phytohormones are bioactive compounds that influence physiological processes in plants at low concentrations and can inhibit at higher concentrations.

-Previous studies have demonstrated that certain microalgae extracts enhance the growth of agricultural crops, which has been attributed to the presence of plant growth regulators in the microalgal biomass, such as gibberellins, cytokinins and auxins, as well as micro and macro nutrients, which have been widely reported as playing an important role in plant development (Tarakhovskaya et al., 2007; Shaaban et a., 2001).
-In this study, the total phenols and salicylic acid were quantified for each HPH condition applied in the pre-treatment.
-Samples were prepared as explained in Section 2.7 and determined by spectrophotometric methods and HPLC-DAD, respectively.
+In this study, the total phenols and salicylic acid were quantified for each HPH condition applied in the pretreatment; this was done in order to discount treatment intensity as the cause of these biomolecules' degradation, and to try to relate the seed germination inhibition to increasing concentration.
+Samples were prepared as explained in Section 2.7, and determined by spectrophotometric methods and HPLC-DAD, respectively.

-As Figure 4 shows, both the total phenols and salicylic acid concentrations in the treated biomass increase with pressure and the number of passes.
-This is because with higher treatment intensity comes greater cell disruption (Figure 1) and, thus, higher concentration of the compounds of interest were obtained.
-In both cases, the maximum concentrations of total phenols and salicylic acid in the extracts diluted to 0.5 g L-1 were obtained at the highest treatment intensity, namely 800 bar and 5 passes (0.128 mg GAE g DW-1 and 4.5·10-3 μg SA g DW-1, respectively).
+As Fig. 4 shows, both the total phenols and salicylic acid concentrations in the treated biomass increased with pressure and the number of passes.
+This is because with higher treatment intensity comes greater cell disruption (Fig. 1) and thus a higher concentration of the compounds of interest was obtained.
+In both cases, the maximum concentrations of total phenols and salicylic acid in the extracts diluted to 0.5 g L^{-1} were obtained at the highest treatment intensity, namely 800 bar and 5 passes (0.128 mg GAE g DW-1 and 4.5 $\cdot 10^{-3} \mu g$ SA g DW-1, respectively).